 It turns out — they’re not.
 Read on and find out all the subtle differences between working from home and working remotely:

-Working from home often has the context of a temporary arrangement, especially during 2020 and the Covid-19 pandemic.
-In these circumstances, where offices and all other communal spaces are unsafe, working from home is the only option.
+Working from home often has the context of a temporary work arrangement, especially since the Covid-19 pandemic.
+In these circumstances, where offices and all other communal spaces were unsafe, working from home was the only option.

-Work from home is also one of the benefits offered to office-based workers periodically — e.g., giving them a set number of days per month to work from home.
+Working from home is also one of the benefits offered to office-based workers periodically — e.g., giving them a set number of days to work from home per month.

 You can work from home full-time or part-time, depending on your job and company policy.
 People who work from home most of the time are usually called remote workers.
-More and more remote jobs emerge every day worldwide, as companies realize they don’t need people to be co-located in the same building.
+More and more remote jobs emerge every day worldwide as companies realize they don’t need people to be in a traditional office space.
 It’s important to emphasize that working from home full time (or working remotely) is a choice in normal, non-pandemic circumstances and a necessity in times of crisis.

 The stress many of us went through while working from home was mandatory is not what remote work looks like in regular times.
 Without the pressure of kids not going to school and the economy being in lockdown, remote work is the perfect solution for those seeking flexibility and purpose in their work.